Hale-Sage/Hale-Sage/README.md

-### 👋 Hi there, I'm Haizhi Huang (黄海智)
+### 👋 Hi there!
+This is Haizhi.

 - 🔭 I am currently working on my Ph.D. at **Harbin Institute of Technology, Shenzhen**. <!-- I received both my Bachelor's and Master's degrees from **Northwestern Polytechnical University (NPU)** in Xi'an, China.-->

-- 🔬 My research interests include: Vision-based UAV navigation、Multi-agent reinforcement learning and adversarial games、Vision-language models (VLMs)
+- 🔬 My research interests include:
+      - Vision-based UAV navigation、Multi-agent reinforcement learning and adversarial games、Vision-language models (VLMs)

 - 🤔 I'm passionate about combining robotics, machine learning, and intelligent systems to build autonomous agents that can perceive, reason, and act in the real world.